zappingsbrew/colorswatchbar/README.md

 This will also paste in any color code you happen to have in your clipboard.
 Just delete it or don't have color codes in your clipboard.

 Swatch controls:
- * Left-Click to copy the colour HEX to your clipboard.
+ * Left-Click to copy the color HEX to your clipboard.
- * Right-Click a swatch to make it the colour in your clipboard.
+ * Right-Click a swatch to make it the color in your clipboard.
  * Middle-Click a swatch to delete it.

 Adding a swatch:
  * Left-Click on + to add a swatch from the clipboard.

 Changing + and the + background colour:
- * Right-Click the + to change the + colour.
+ * Right-Click the + to change the + color.
- * Middle-Click the + to change the background colour.
+ * Middle-Click the + to change the background color.

 # Installation